How Do Braces Fix Underbites?

 Going back to our patient, she had two teeth on her upper arch and two teeth on the lower arch extracted.
 We closed that space; by the time we were done, she had a beautiful smile, no spaces, and her underbite was completely corrected.

-Check out our video below for more more details on how we treat an underbite with braces and extractions.
+Check out our video below for more details on how we treat an underbite with braces and extractions.

 The last type of underbite correction we’ll discuss is a severe underbite.
 Severe underbites may be too severe to fix with braces and extractions alone.
 Instead, jaw surgery (or orthognathic surgery) may be recommended.